Chey Chettha II: Moving the capital to Oudong

-Khmer-Siamese War, 1621
+Cambodian-Siamese War (1621)

 A Siamese king named Songtham, seeing that the Cambodian king was not subject to his kingdom And turned to Allies with the kingdom of Annam, he was furious and ordered an army to invade Cambodia in 1621.
 Siam raised 105,000 troops led by a Siamese general named Samdach Thai Da.
 Siamese general Divided the army into three divisions, the first division of 55,000 troops entered through the Pursat province, the second division of 20,000 troops as the navy entered the sea through Banteay Meas district (now : Kep Province) 30,000 troops as the Navy enters the Tonle Sap River, The three Siamese armies came to attack and capture Udong city.
 Seeing that there were only 70,000 troops, seeing that he could not resist the Siamese army, he ordered his wife, Ang Zhou, to send a message to ask for help from his father-in-law, with the emperor Annam sending troops.
 30,000 troops to help fight Cambodia.
-Chey Chestha divided the army into three divisions, the first division was led by Techo Yot And Techo Meas led 50,000 troops to fight with the Siamese army in Pursat province, 2nd Regiment led by Preah Outey went to war with Siamese troops in Banteay Meas district (present: Kep province) The third army, the Annamite army, had to be embedded along the river to prevent the Siamese army from landing.
+Chey Chettha divided the army into three divisions, the first division was led by Techo Yot And Techo Meas led 50,000 troops to fight with the Siamese army in Pursat province, 2nd Regiment led by Preah Outey went to war with Siamese troops in Banteay Meas district (present: Kep province) The third army, the Annamite army, had to be embedded along the river to prevent the Siamese army from landing.
 The Siamese army was defeated by the Khmer army led by Techo Meas at Pursat province.
 The Siam navy, which sailed through the strait of Banteay Meas district (Kep province), failed under the auspices of Preah Outey.
 As for the Siamese navy, which sailed through the Tonle Sap Strait, Siamese warships in each boat carrying between 500 and 1,000 troops fought and the Annamite army along the Tonle Sap River in Kampong Chhnang Province.
 The Siamese army was prevented from landing by the Annamite artillery.
 Eventually, all three Siamese armies were severely defeated, and the remaining ten thousand Siamese troops withdrew.
 Both navies were wiped out, leaving the Annamite army to help and the Khmer army killed more than 20,000 and the Cambodian army killed more than 30,000.